Virginia Department of Social Services: Child Care Resources

 - Professional Development Publications

 - VDSS Endorsements

 Are you looking for creative ideas and support for improving the quality of your infant and toddler program?
 Would you like practical staff training and resources at no cost to your program?
-The Virginia Infant & Toddler Specialist Network promotes excellence in early care centers and family care homes by increasing the educational level and skills of those who work with infants and toddlers.
+The Virginia Infant & Toddler Specialist Network promotes excellence in child day centers and family day homes by increasing the educational level and skills of those who work with infants and toddlers.
 Highly trained infant and toddler specialists provide on-site consultation and training throughout the state.

 Child Development Associate (CDA) Credential is a nationally recognized early childhood credential awarded to educators who are skilled primary caregivers for young children.
 To successfully complete the CDA assessment process, child care providers must participate in various forms of training and practical experiences.
 Contact: Council for Professional Recognition (800) 424-4310

 The Child and Adult Care Food Program (CACFP) is a federal program that provides reimbursement for healthful meals and snacks served to children and adults.
 Because CACFP participants’ nutritional needs are supported on a daily basis, the program plays a vital role in improving the quality of day care and making it more affordable for families.

 The Afterschool Alliance is working to ensure that all children have access to affordable, quality afterschool programs.
 Afterschool programs are critical to children and families today, yet the need for programs is far from being met.